jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/reports.md

 The **Live** button will
 redirect you to the
 corresponding Analytics
-section on the ASM.
+section on the ARM.

 ![Email Options](https://res.cloudinary.com/fluid-attacks/image/upload/v1647621810/docs/web/analytics/reports/email_options.png)

 ## Download reports

-On the ASM,
+On the ARM,
 you can download the charts
 and data belonging to the
 different Analytics sections.